polaris-slo-cloud/vela-scheduler/experiments/2023-03/README.md

 We calculate the throughput by dividing the number of successfully scheduled jobs by the total time the Vela Scheduler was active.
 This time is calculated using the difference between the scheduling finish timestamps of the last successful job and the first successful job.
 We compute this value for every iteration of our experiment and round it to the next integer value, giving us a throughput ranging from 15 jobs/s up to 134 jobs/s.
-The SDPS are the total number number of scheduling attempts irrespective of their results (i.e., success, conflict, try rescheduling due to no nodes found, or failure due to too many rescheduling attempts) divided by the total execution time.
+The SDPS are the total number of scheduling attempts irrespective of their results (i.e., success, conflict, try rescheduling due to no nodes found, or failure due to too many rescheduling attempts) divided by the total execution time.
 The SDPS range from 15 to 817.
 We stopped our experiments at this number, because the simulated cluster resources were getting exhausted, thus, leaving too little space for scheduling other jobs.